GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 1. Given an input, the tool prepares a _linkage classpath_, from which the tool inspects Java classes.

 2. The tool extracts all _references_ from the class files in the classpath.

 3. The tool checks the linkage compatibility of the references through the classpath.

-4. To annotate _reachability_ on the linkage errors, the tool traverses a _class usage graph_.
+4. The tool traverses a _class usage graph_ to annotate the linkage errors with _reachability_.

-5. Once the tool finishes traversal, then it outputs the report on linkage errors.
+5. At the end, the tool outputs the report on linkage errors.

 ### Output